 Family Preference or F visas are immigration visas that allow families to be reunited in the United States.
 Although visa holders enjoy benefits such as working and studying in the United States, the annual issuance of these visas has a yearly cap.
 It means that most eligible people who have received the necessary approvals have to wait for years to obtain their visas.

 It should be noted that the annual issuance of Family Preference visas, including F2A visas, is limited.
-Therefore, many people who are eligible for this visa have to wait a long time to becomes current their priority date.
+Therefore, many people who are eligible for this visa have to wait a long time to become their current priority date.
 Of the 114,200 F2 visas issued annually, only 34,260 are allocated to F2B, which is less than 30% of the total.

 What are the requirements for an F2B visa?